Searching for new content ideas every time is an exhaustive part of being a creative entrepreneur.

 4. Do keyword research

-5. Add questions you see on similar business profiles
+5. Add questions from similar business profiles

 You share an ideal client pool with many businesses online.
 This means that your dream client can ask questions on the post of a similar business.
-You can swipe these questions and add them to your content bank so that you can provide answers to them.
+You can swipe these questions so that you can provide answers to them.

 On your spreadsheet, you can add points like: